Let membership show you the world

 4. Seek out Canadian visitors

 At Sheffield Park and Garden in Sussex, Canadian troops arrived in large numbers during the Second World War, fascinating the locals with their sweets and tinned goods.
 A little further back in time, the Bear Hut at Killerton, Devon, housed a large black Canadian bear called Tom in the 1860s.
 Although Tom has long since moved on, it’s a great spot to discover a fascinating glimpse of times gone by.
-And when you visit, there’s free parking at many of our places for members too.
+And when you visit many of our places, there’s free parking for members too.

 5. Stroll through tropical gardens